Useful Websites

 Studying in Germany

-Health Insurance for Student studying in Germany: http://www.germanyhis.com/health-insurance-students
+Health Insurance for Student Studying in Germany: https://www.germany-visa.org/insurances-germany/health-insurance/intern…

 Congress Bundestag Youth Exchange (we have had 4 people accepted in the last 2 years!
 If you are interested, we can probably connect you with one of them!):